Garage Interlocking Tile Adhesive

 Covers approximately 150- 200 sq ft/gal.
 2 part, super strong, impervious to water so it creates a very good moisture barrier also.

 The image above is of the tile getting glued down, the pipe is weighing the tile down into a drench drain.
 Holes were drilled into the tile to facilitate draining.

 Care must be taken when using adhesive that tiles are installed perfectly square.
 Use a chalk line or laser line to ensure tiles are being installed square.
 The best method is to start from front to back laying tiles from left to right.
-Install about three rows of unglued tiles to ensure tiles line up properly then starting from row 4 and on apply glue to bottom of tiles, glue should be applied in a thin layer to within three inches of the perimeter of each tile, do not cover the entire tile with glue since the glue expands as it dries.
-Once you have completed the glued rows from row 4 and back remove rows 1,2 and 3 and reinstall with glue.
+Install about 40% of the rows of the tiles unglued to ensure tiles line up properly then starting from that point to apply glue with 1/16" notched trowel.
+Once you have completed the glued rows go back and remove unglued rows and reinstall with glue.
 This method ensures you get a perfect installation.